John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.
 Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.

+9/1/21 - The challenge for day 7 was to make a hangman game.
+I got the dashes set up in my list ok, and ran through the letters but I have an issue with it replacing my guessed letters with the correct letter.
+The dashes stay there.
+I'll debug it tomorrow.

-8-31-21 - Finished up Day 6 today.
+8/31/21 - Finished up Day 6 today.
 It threw in a few more Reeborg World challenges including a maze that I had to use while loops and if/elif/else statements to get my robot to the goal location.
 Not too troublesome.

 8/29/21 - Worked on Day 6 today.
 It introduced writing functions and using the While loop.
 It primarily used a website called Reeborg's World to program a robot to move around a board.
 I wrote functions to compile movement directions for the robot into one line of code.
 I also used while loops to allow the code to continue running under certain paramaters.
 I should write and complete the final challenge for day 6 tomorrow.